Sage Kimzey: 2015 season

-He won the Ellensburg Rodeo in Ellensburg, Washington; the Xtreme Bulls Tour Finale, also in Ellensburg, Washington; the Pendleton Round-Up in Pendleton, Oregon; and the Wrangler Champions Challenge Finale in Omaha, Nebraska.
+In the PRCA regular season, Kimzey won the Ellensburg Rodeo in Ellensburg, Washington; the Xtreme Bulls Tour Finale, also in Ellensburg, Washington; the Pendleton Round-Up in Pendleton, Oregon; and the Wrangler Champions Challenge Finale in Omaha, Nebraska.
 He won the Wrangler Champions Challenges in Logandale, Nevada and Redding, California; and the Spanish Fork Fiesta Days Rodeo in Spanish Fork, Utah.
 He won the Rangers Rodeo in Lawton, Oklahoma; the Gooding Pro Rodeo in Gooding, Idaho; the Range Days Rodeo in Rapid City, South Dakota; and the Cassia County Fair & Rodeo in Burley, Idaho.
 He won the Pasadena Livestock Show & Rodeo in Pasadena, Texas; and the Division 2 Qualifying Xtreme Bulls Event in Oklahoma City, Oklahoma.
-He was the co-champion at the Guymon Pioneer Days Rodeo in Guymon, Oklahoma and the Cattleman Days Rodeo in Ashland, Missouri.
+He was co-champion at the Guymon Pioneer Days Rodeo in Guymon, Oklahoma; and the Cattleman Days Rodeo in Ashland, Missouri.
+He was also the PRCA Xtreme Bulls Tour champion.

+He won RodeoHouston in Houston, Texas.
+He also won the Calgary Stampede in Calgary, Alberta.

+In the CBR circuit, he won the Kansas Star Chute Out in Mulvane, Kansas; and the Red Wilk Construction CBR Bull Bash in Huron, South Dakota.
+He finished second in the CBR world standings.

 He placed in seven rounds at the NFR.
 He finished second in the average.
 He won his second world championship in a row with $327,178.
 Kimzey came into the NFR with a very large lead, having had a very successful regular season.
-At finals, he drew some tough bulls.
+At the finals, he drew some tough bulls.
 His rides were not as successful as he wanted.
 However, his successful regular season covered that.
 He rode six bulls.
 Still, the bulls he did and did not ride cost him money.
 The championship came down to the finish.
 He managed to ride well enough to win.